Be A Good Neighbor

 - Regularly mow your lawn.
 Keep your property clean.
 Do not park vehicles on the grass.

 - Place trash by the curb AFTER 7 p.m. on the evening before pickup.
+Remove containers after pick up on garage day.
 Store containers out of view from the street.

 - Before constructing a fence, have your property surveyed.
 A fence permit is required.